98AnnaM/Medical-Records/README.md

 Visits:
 - Getting all visits: GET request to `/visits`
-- Getting information about specific visit (by visit id): GET request to `/visits/:id`
+- Getting information about a specific visit (by visit id): GET request to `/visits/:id`
 - Creating a new visit: POST request to `/visits`

-  (request body should contain request body should contain id of the patient, id of the doctor, a set of diagnosis IDs and id of the HealthSystem)
+  (request body should contain id of the patient, id of the doctor, a set of diagnosis IDs and id of the HealthSystem)
-- Editing an existing patient (by patient id): PUT request to `/visits/:id`
+- Editing an existing visit (by visit id): PUT request to `/visits/:id`

-  (request body should contain request body should contain id of the patient, id of the doctor, a set of diagnosis IDs and id of the HealthSystem)
+  (request body should contain id of the patient, id of the doctor, a set of diagnosis IDs and id of the HealthSystem)
 - Deleting an existing visit (by visit id): DELETE request to `/visits/:id`
 - Get the total income from all visits: GET request to `/visits/total-income`
 - Get the total income from the visits of a specific doctor (by the id of the doctor): GET request to `/visits/total-income-by-doctor/:doctorId`